Introduction: Tears on the Rainbow Road

 The Rising Cost of Living

-As discussed in the fifth blog in this series, the ostracized religious communities (New Westminster Bureau of the Vancouver Daily Province, 1948; Why Doukhobors Are Vegetarians, 2013) and the counter-culture of the 1960s (Jezer-Morton, 2006; (Planner, 2021) popularized British Columbia – and particularly Vancouver – amongst vegetarians and later vegans starting from the mid-twentieth century.
-At the time of this writing, there at least 40 vegan establishments in the City of Vancouver (Happy Cow, 2022) and more than a dozen of them are in the neighbourhoods of Kitsilano and Mount Pleasant – twelve of which I visited for this project.
+As discussed in the fifth blog in this series, the ostracized religious communities (New Westminster Bureau of the Vancouver Daily Province, 1948; Why Doukhobors Are Vegetarians, 2013) and the counterculture of the 1960s (Jezer-Morton, 2006; (Planner, 2021) popularized British Columbia – and particularly Vancouver – amongst vegetarians and later vegans starting from the mid-twentieth century.
+At the time of this writing, there were at least 40 vegan establishments in the City of Vancouver (Happy Cow, 2022) and more than a dozen of them are in the neighbourhoods of Kitsilano and Mount Pleasant – twelve of which I visited for this project.
 In the seven decades since the early mentions of vegetarianism in the city’s local media (New Westminster Bureau of the Vancouver Daily Province, 1948) and five decades since the opening of its famous vegetarian restaurant (S. Wilson, 2012), one would not be remiss to believe that there would be more VBs in the city due to exponential growth.

-The VEs whom I visited in Kitsilano and Mount Pleasant wonder that as well.
+The VEs whom I visited in Kitsilano and Mount Pleasant wonder about that as well.
 Those who have had storefronts for more than a year in either neighbourhood recalled vegan establishments that were once there during their earliest days of operation yet had since closed.
 In Mount Pleasant, there were two vegan eateries – Bad Apple and Beetbox – and one fromagerie – Blue Heron – that used to have storefronts along Main Street yet had closed within the past two years (M. Tang, personal communication, September 28, 2022).
 In Kitsilano, the VEs with whom I visited spoke less of closures, and three of them operated without their own storefronts.
 None of them attributed the reason for their remote operations to a lack of public interest in veganism or vegan products and services.
-Instead, it was the growing costs of living and operations – i.e., rent, ingredients, supplies, and shipping – that was reported to be a significantly common hardship.
+Instead, it was the growing costs of living and operations – i.e., rent, ingredients, supplies, and shipping – that were commonly reported to be significant hardships.
 The VEs reported that they had considerable numbers of regular and loyal customers of a variety of marketing demographics, from Baby Boomers to members of Gen Z, locals as well as tourists and visiting students (S. Kingsbury, personal communication, September 1, 2022).
 Some of the VEs even reported that they were considering relocating their storefronts to other neighbourhoods in the Metro Vancouver area and even outside the province as a means to stay open and to be closer to the sources of their staple ingredients to reduce costs for shipping and rent.
 The owner of Fairy Cakes had been able to sustain her business through pick-up/take-out orders during the lockdowns of Covid-19.
 What compelled her to finally close the store was the increasing cost of staple ingredients, like egg replacements and milks that were allergen free (C. Rivers, personal communication, September 28, 2022).
 Other VEs also stressed availability and cost of shipping of staple ingredients as a common concern (M. Tang, personal communication, September 28, 2022; S. Kingsbury, personal communication, September 1, 2022).

 Concerns about rising costs of living in Vancouver are not specific to the vegan business community.
 In Vancouver, the average cost of renting a one-bedroom apartment is approximately $2,239 CAD per month, which is an increase of 23% between 2021 and 2022 (Cranston & Mangione, 2022).
 Monthly rent prices in Mount Pleasant alone have seen an average increase of 14 percent (Zumper, 2022).
 While the VEs didn’t provide me with the exact figures that they were paying for in rent, one may assume that rising rental rates for residences in the city are proportionally affecting those for VE storefronts.
 Even in instances where the patronage is reliable, such an increase in rent could cause additional financial strain that could render operations unsustainable or unmanageable.